Department B: Infrastructure, Networks, Mobility and Logistics

-- Standardization of transport data models, data and services interface to external databases and systems in accordance with international standards and cutting-edge technologies.
+- Development of transport data models, data and services interfaces to external databases and systems in accordance with international standards and cutting-edge technologies, including AI.

 - Specialized applications in the field of transport, development of digital geographic backgrounds of the country's transport network in urban and suburban environments.

 - Use of innovative transportation models and algorithms (e.g. simulation models of large-scale transportation networks, dynamic traffic assignment algorithms).

 - Collection, storage, maintenance and processing of raw data.
 Calculation of dynamic indicators for traffic and transportation in Greece.
 Data and indicators consolidation into an integrated basis.